 Negotiation is a good conflict resolution skill.
 While there are issues on the project you as a project manager should ensure that you listen to both the parties and make decisions in a fair and just manner.
 And that both parties know about this.

 While negotiating it may not be always possible to please both parties.
-Attempt for a win-win situation to both parties, where each one is able to compromise to certain extent in order to come to a resolution.
+Attempt for a win-win situation for both parties, where each one is able to compromise to a certain extent in order to come to a resolution.

 9. Trust building

-A true leader is the one who earns his team’s trust, and can trust his team without a doubt in his mind.
+A true leader is one who earns his team’s trust and can trust his team without a doubt in his mind.